samsheffield/2D_Game_Design/docs/week7.md

 # Homework

 ## Project 1
 Finish working on Project 1.
-All games will need to have WebGL and desktop builds after dinner next week.
+All games will need to have WebGL and desktop builds after dinner next week (we'll cover this in class).
 You will have some time to work and get help during the first half of class, but definitely reach out beforehand if you need some assistance.